HallLab/clarite-python/docs/source/example.rst

 .. parsed-literal::

-    Running EWAS on a continuous variable
+    Running on a continuous variable

     ####### Regressing 280 Continuous Variables #######